thunderrabbit/barefoot_rob/content/books/slow-down/2110-now-what.md

 lot of my time away free and end up resenting people who I think should be paying me for my time.
 It's my own dang fault, and I have the ability to do things differently.

+I have been leading these events at an overall loss for a few months;
+my transportation costs and other expenses have not been covered by donations from the events.

+I'll probably increase the recommended donation from 500 yen to 1000 yen, especially after I get the custom bamboo barefoot thingies I plan to have designed and made soon.
+I've semi-started that process by asking Yoko if she can talk to her friend who makes things with bamboo.